[Last updated November 3, 2025]

 Tax season can be a stressful time of year, especially for caregivers.
 On top of providing much-needed care for a family member or loved one, you’ll have to coordinate the filing of your taxes and potentially your loved one’s as well.
-This is a heavy lift for most people since tax filing can be stressful and confusing.
-To help alleviate some of this tax-related stress, we’ve put together a guide on how caregivers can prepare for tax season.
+This is difficult for many people since tax filing can be stressful and confusing.
+To help alleviate some of this tax-related stress, we’ve put together a guide on tax planning for caregivers.

 Determine if your loved one qualifies as a dependent

-The Internal Revenue Service has an FAQ page that outlines criteria for the caregiver to claim that person as a dependent.
-Some common topics the FAQ page addresses are:
+The Internal Revenue Service has an FAQ page that outlines the criteria for a caregiver to claim someone as a dependent.
+Be sure to check back each year to ensure the criteria haven’t changed.

 Determine if your parent has to file taxes

-The IRS has an interactive tool on its website that helps you determine whether you and your care recipient need to file.
-If a tax professional files your taxes, you should run it by them as well to get a second opinion.
+The IRS has an interactive tool on its website that helps you determine whether you and your loved one need to file.
+If a tax professional files your taxes, it’s a good idea to double-check the results with them.

 Find out if tax code changes affect you